Loire Valley France

 The Loire Valley in France

-The Loire Valley France may be the most quintessentially french part of this country.
+The Loire Valley France may be the most quintessentially French amongst the regions of France.
 Renowned for its picturesque natural beauty, the region also combines all the ingredients of what the French consider to be the good life.
-The Valley is the home of fine food, gorgeous architecture, and fabulous wine.
+The Valley is the home of gorgeous architecture and fabulous French cuisine and Loire Valley wine.
 The various chateaux, including the famous Chenonceau Castle, are must-visit locations for serious travellers, and there are treasures and delights waiting for all kinds of travellers to discover.
-Some will relish seeing magnificent castles and remnants of medieval life.
+Some will relish seeing the iconic landmarks: magnificent castles and remnants of medieval life in quaint villages.
 Others will be drawn to the lively towns and cities, and the history featuring Joan of Arc and the Hundred Years’ War.
 Gourmands will find endless delicacies to relish.
 Others still will be taken with the lush scenery, traditional gardens, and breathtaking vistas.
 There is something for every kind of traveller in this postcard-perfect area of France.

 There’s a certain fairy-tale quality to the Loire Valley.
 The earth seems particularly fertile here, giving forth an abundance of produce each year, and the village have a pastoral quaintness to them.
 The farmland is ideal for fruit-growing and grazing cattle.
 And the temperature is well-suited to cheese-making and wine production.
 The gentle, quiet pace of life gives the entire region a languid mood.
 There’s an air of calm that permeates the Loire.
 And despite welcoming many tourists each year, the locals have succeeded in preserving its majestic beauty.
 In fact, in 2000, UNESCO declared the area a World Heritage site.
 The classification recognises the remarkable preservation efforts that have taken place across the centuries.